Ali-izadi-97/Multi-threading/README.txt

 THREAD CLASS METHODS
 --------------------

-PUBLIC VOID START(): START A THREAD BY CALLING ITS RUN() METHOD PUBLIC VOID RUN(): ENTRY POINT FOR THE THREAD
-PUBLIC FINAL VOID SETNAME(STRING NAME): SET THE NAME OF THE THREAD PUBLIC FINAL VOID SETPRIORITY(INT PRIORITY): TO SET THE PRIORITY OF THE THREAD PUBLIC FINAL VOID SETDAEMON(BOOLEAN ON): A PARAMETER OF TRUE DENOTES THIS THREAD AS A DAEMON THREAD.
+public void start(): START A THREAD BY CALLING ITS run() METHOD public void run(): ENTRY POINT FOR THE THREAD public final vod setName(String tName): SET THE NAME OF THE THREAD public final vod setPriority(int tPriority): TO SET THE PRIORITY OF THE THREAD PUBLIC FINAL VOID SETDAEMON(BOOLEAN ON): A PARAMETER OF TRUE DENOTES THIS THREAD AS A DAEMON THREAD.
 VOID JOIN(LONG MILLISEC): WAIT FOR A THREAD TO TERMINATE.
 THIS METHOD WHEN CALLED FROM THE PARENT THREAD MAKES PARENT THREAD WAIT TILL CHILD THREAD TERMINATES.
 THE CURRENT THREAD INVOKES THIS METHOD ON A SECOND THREAD, CAUSING THE CURRENT THREAD TO BLOCK UNTIL THE SECOND THREAD TERMINATES OR THE SPECIFIED NUMBER OF MILLISECONDS PASSES.
 PUBLIC VOID INTERRUPT(): INTERRUPTS THIS THREAD, CAUSING IT TO CONTINUE EXECUTION IF IT WAS BLOCKED FOR ANY REASON.